ajschumacher/ajschumacher.github.io/20150523-tf-idf_is_about_what_matters/index.md

-# What Matters and TF-IDF

-TF-IDF is about what matters.
+# TF-IDF is about what matters

 Consider a collection (or “corpus”, or “set”) of four sentences (or “documents”, or “strings”) made up of words (or “terms”, or “tokens”):